kintone/js-sdk/packages/customize-uploader/README.md

   Usage
     $ kintone-customize-uploader <manifestFile>
   Options
+    --base-url Base-url of your kintone
-    --domain Domain of your kintone
+    --domain Domain of your kintone (If you set --base-url, this value is not necessary.)
     --username Login username
     --password User's password
     --basic-auth-username Basic Authentication username